swaptacular/swpt-k8s-config/README.md

 continue evolving from there.

 You should always include a copy of the `apps/dev/swpt-nfs-server/` directory in your cluster.
-(In our example this would be `apps/prod/swpt-nfs-server/`.)
+(In our example, this would be `apps/prod/swpt-nfs-server/`.)
 However, among the other sub-directories in `apps/dev/`, you should copy only those which are responsible for running the types of Swaptacular nodes that you want